MKTHEPLUGG/keyvault/readme.md

 3. **Run the Workflow**:
    - Either make a push or pull request to the master branch or manually trigger the workflow from the "Actions" tab in GitHub.
    - The workflow will validate the Bicep templates and deploy the KeyVault in the Azure subscription using the provided service principal credentials and parameters.

-## Author Information
-Michiel Van Haegenborgh

-## Note

-This is a high-level documentation tailored to the provided files.
-For a more detailed or step-by-step guide, you might want to consider creating more extensive documentation or how-to guides.
-Always ensure that any sensitive information is kept secure, and avoid hard-coding any secrets or credentials.